trading-tournaments.com

 How the Hall of Fame works on trading-tournaments.com

-A practical guide to our G.O.A.T. canon — what gets recorded, how identities are verified, how to submit a claim, and why we treat the Hall of Fame as the slowest-changing, highest-credibility surface on the site.
+A practical guide to our G.O.A.T. canon — what gets recorded, how identities are verified, how to submit a claim, and why we treat the Hall of Fame as the slowest-changing.

 By Eugene Loza